gitter-badger/json-binders/README.md

 `json-binders` is a library for Scala/Scala.js that allows you to serialize/deserialize Scala case classes, primitive types to/from JSON representation.

 ## Why json-binders?

-There already exists numerous libraries for the same purpose, like `scala/pickling`, `upickle`, `spray-json` targeting Scala and `FasterXML/jackson`, `gson` and many others Java libraries that you may use in Scala.
+There already exists a numerous libraries for the same purpose, like `scala/pickling`, `upickle`, `spray-json` targeting Scala and `FasterXML/jackson`, `gson` and many others Java libraries that you may use in Scala.

 Key features of `json-binders` are: